KelseyWagnerd/BattleOfChampions/README.md

 ## HOW TO CREATE EQUIPMENT:

 1. Give your Equipment a Name.
 You can go back and change this later.
 2. Assign it some Modifier Points, which will eventually add onto a Champion's base stats.
 (These will be restricted later but for now go crazy.)
-Here's how the skills translate to gameplay:
+Here's how the skills will translate to gameplay (no gameplay functionality yet):
 	* ATTACK: This is how hard your character can hit.
 Attack correlates to how much damage an item can do to their opponent.
  	* DEFENSE: This is how resistant your character is to taking damage.
 High defense items prevent more damage than those with low defense.
   	* SPEED: This is how quickly your character moves.
 Speed determines who goes first, which can turn the tide of the match.
 Speed boosting items also give a small chance to dodge an attack and take no damage.